graycatlabs/PyBBIO/README.md

     # cd ~
     # git clone git://github.com/alexanderhiam/PyBBIO.git

-The next step is to run the setup.py script:
+As of version 0.4, PyBBIO is contained in a standard Python package, so it is installed using the normal Python way:

     # cd PyBBIO
     # python setup.py install

 PyBBIO should now be installed correctly.
 Run the blink example to make sure all is well:

     # cd examples
     # python blink.py

 And confirm that the LEDs next to the Ethernet jack labelled USR2 and USR3 are blinking back and forth.

 #Updating
 I am working as fast as I can to add support for many of the features that the Beablebone's AM3359 processor has to offer, so you'll want to make sure your version is up to date.
 Thanks to git this is a very simple process:

     # cd ~/PyBBIO
     # git pull
     # python setup.py install

-#Uninstalling
-If you need to uninstall PyBBIO you can use the install.sh script:

-    # cd ~/PyBBIO
-    # sh install.sh -u

 #License